GoogleChrome/kino/src/api/04-enhancements/11-playback-performance.md

 Not all devices are able to play all video sources smoothly at all times.

-* Older hardware may not be able to decode high resolution video fast enough.
+* Older hardware may not be able to decode high resolution video quickly enough.
-* Mobile devices performance may be different in battery saving modes.
+* Mobile device performance may be different in battery saving modes.
 * Not all devices can use hardware acceleration to decode all video codecs.

 Assuming you have encoded your video in multiple resolutions and codecs, you should now decide which source you'll serve by default in each device context.

-To help you choose, there are two browser APIs able to give you insights into video playback performance:
+To help you choose, there are two browser APIs able to give insights into video playback performance:

 * [Media Capabilities API]: To obtain device's media decoding capabilities.
 * [Video Playback Quality API]: To get playback quality metrics for a playing video.